radiumsoftware/iridium-ember/readme.md

 * Precompile standalone Handlebars templates
 * Precompile inline Handlebars templates
 * Strip Ember asserts from your code
-* Use a ember-debug in development and ember in production
-* Swap out handlebars for handlebars-runtime in production
 * Generate an app skeleton

 ## Installation